 Want to get insight into all of your content at a glance?
 The WordPress admin area is a bit lacking on that score, so in this tutorial you'll learn some simple custom solutions using a ready-to-deploy plugin.

-Implement a Service Worker for single-page app WP sites
+32. Implement a Service Worker for SPA WP sites

 Service workers are a popular way of speeding up meaningful renderings of and interactions with any browser.
 In this tutorial, learn how to implement service workers for a website that runs on WordPress, with the goal of speeding up loading time and providing offline-first capabilities.

 33. Power a blog using the WordPress API